Giant oceanic manta ray: Physical distinctions

+M. birostris is similar in appearance to M. alfredi, and the two species may be confused, as their distribution overlaps, but distinguishing features exist.
 The oceanic manta ray is larger than the reef manta ray, typically 4.0–5.0 m compared to 3.0–3.5 m.
 If the observed rays are young, though, their size can easily bring confusion.
 Only the colour pattern remains an effective way to distinguish them.
 The reef manta ray has a dark dorsal side with usually two lighter areas on top of the head, looking like a nuanced gradient of its dark dominating back coloration and whitish to greyish, the longitudinal separation between these two lighter areas forms a kind of "Y", while for the oceanic manta ray, the dorsal surface is deep dark and the two white areas are well marked without gradient effect.
-The line of separation between these two white areas forms a "T".
+The line separating these two white areas forms a "T".

 The two species can also be differentiated by their ventral coloration.
-The reef manta ray has a white belly often with spots between the branchial gill slits and other spots spread across trailing edge of pectoral fins and abdominal region.
-The oceanic manta ray has also a white ventral coloration with spots clustered around lower region of its abdomen.
-Its cephalic fins, inside of its mouth and its gill slits, are often black.
+The reef manta ray has a white belly, often with spots between the branchial gill slits and other spots spread across the trailing edge of the pectoral fins and the abdominal region.
+The oceanic manta ray also has a white ventral coloration, with spots clustered around the lower region of its abdomen.
+Its cephalic fins, inside of its mouth, and its gill slits are often black.